-Chinese cars are increasingly appearing on Russian roads.
-Their affordable price and modern technology attract many buyers.
-However, when buying a new car, it is important to consider how it will lose value when it is resold.
-In this article, we will look at how much Chinese cars lose in value after 3-5 years, what factors affect their price on the secondary market and what owners need to know.
+Chinese cars are becoming increasingly common on Russian roads.
+Their affordable prices and modern technology attract many buyers.
+However, when purchasing a new car, it's important to consider how much value it will lose upon resale.
+In this article, we examine how much Chinese cars depreciate after 3–5 years, the factors affecting their secondary market prices, and what owners need to know.

-The resale of Chinese cars often raises questions among owners.
-Unlike European or Japanese brands, cars from China traditionally lose value faster.
+Reselling Chinese cars often raises questions for owners.
+Unlike European or Japanese brands, cars from China traditionally depreciate faster.
 This is due to several factors:

 1. Brand perception:

-Chinese brands are still associated with poor quality, although this has improved in recent years.
+Chinese marques are still associated with lower quality, even though the situation has improved in recent years.

 2. Competition:

-In the secondary market, Chinese cars compete with used cars from Europe, Japan and Korea.
+On the secondary market, Chinese cars compete with used vehicles from Europe, Japan, and Korea.

-Some car models from China have difficulties with spare parts and maintenance, making them less attractive to buyers.
+Some models from China face challenges with parts availability and servicing, reducing their appeal to buyers.

-The average loss in the price of Chinese cars after 3-5 years is 40-60% from the original cost.
-For example, if a new Chinese crossover cost 2 million rubles, then after 5 years its price in the secondary market can fall to 800 thousand - 1.2 million rubles.
-However, the exact figure depends on the model, condition of the car and other factors.
+On average, Chinese cars lose 40–60% of their original value after 3–5 years.
+For example, if a new Chinese crossover cost 2 million rubles, its price on the secondary market after 5 years could drop to 800,000 – 1.2 million rubles.
+The exact figure depends on the model, the car's condition, and other factors.

 • Geely Coolray: